NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.6.1:

+05/17/2025

+- Fixed a line break issue with the story mode tooltip.
+- Fixed a rebalanced items/party game freeze that occurs when opening the Gear menu on more accurate emulators and official hardware.

 ### Version 0.6.0: